Will Drafting Services from A.A. Holmes Solicitors

 *Terms & Conditions apply

-We work together with other tax advisors to provide sound and up to date advice on how to minimise the potential impact of inheritance tax, capital gains tax and income tax wherever possible.
+We work together with other tax advisors to provide sound and up to date advice on how to minimise the potential impact of inheritance tax, capital gains tax and income tax on your estate wherever possible.

-Our Private Client Partner, Kate Perry, offers expert advice on all aspects of Wills, Will drafting and inheritance tax planning.
-She has over 15 years of experience working within this area of the law.
+Kate Perry and Chris James offer expert advice on all aspects of Wills, Will drafting and inheritance tax planning.
+They both have over 15 years of experience working within this area of the law.

 Certainty.co.uk is a national Wills register.
 Registering your Will with Certainty is uncomplicated and effective.
 It is a fact that not being able to locate a Will causes untold distress and potential financial loss for family and/or beneficiaries.

-If you prepare your Will through A A Holmes Solicitors we will register your Will on your behalf with Certainty.co.uk for a reduced fee of £15.00 inclusive of VAT.
-The usual cost of this service through Certainty themselves is £30 inclusive of VAT.
+If you prepare your Will through A A Holmes Solicitors and instruct us to hold your original will in safe custody we will register your Will with Certainty.co.uk free of charge.
+The usual cost of this service through Certainty themselves is £30 inclusive of VAT per will.

 For more information see www.certainty.co.uk.